vladbv/daily-coding-problem/README.md

 This problem was asked by Google.

 Given a binary tree of integers, find the maximum path sum between two nodes.
 The path must go through at least one node, and does not need to go through the root.
+<h2>Problem 78</h2>
+This problem was asked by Microsoft.

+Given an unsorted array of integers, find the length of the longest consecutive elements sequence.

+For example, given [100, 4, 200, 1, 3, 2], the longest consecutive element sequence is [1, 2, 3, 4].
+Return its length: 4.

+Your algorithm should run in O(n) complexity.